ambientkit/ambient-template/README.md

 # AMB_URL_PREFIX=/api
 ```

+- To download the Go dependencies, run: `go mod download`
 - To create the session and site files in the storage folder, run: `make storage`
 - To start the webserver on port 8080, run: `make run-env`